 Part of the problem is that exchanging baggage data may make competitors more aware of the share of the hold an airline is taking up.
 It could lead to a renegotiation of carriage costs.

 The concern is understandable—and the same data shyness affects other IT improvement programs underway.
 Data is a proprietary asset.
 It is valuable.
-But a lot of data it also already ‘out there’.
+But a lot of data is also already ‘out there’.
 Just ask Google.

 The advancement of technology gives rise to a number of uncomfortable questions on privacy—and not just for individuals.

-Airlines will need to decide whether any potential exposure of openly sharing data once held securely in silos can be off-set by more efficient operations.
+Airlines will need to decide whether any potential exposure of openly sharing data once held securely in silos can be offset by more efficient operations.

 Competitive pressures from larger airlines implementing these programs—like Delta—could force others to catch up and improve their operations and passenger service.